JobNmadu/Dyn4cast/README.md

 - Ensembled with equal weight
 - Ensembled based on weight
 - Ensembled based on summed weight
 - Ensembled based on weight of fit
+- Unconstrained forecasts
+- Constrained forecast - Macchine Learning Metrics - Mallow’s CP - Per
+cent sign - Scaled logit for constrained forecast - Inverse scaled logit for constrained forecast

 Note that a *warning* (not *error*) is thrown up while estimating the RMSE for the `Ensembled with equal weight` model.
 It was thoroughly